 Dialogue spacing seems like a no-brainer to some of you, but I just gave this note about five times in a row and it seems like there are people out there for whom this isn’t second nature.
 (Find even more dialogue tips!
 Learn punctuation rules for dialogue.)

 Dialogue Format: Tags

 Also, to go along with this note: You don’t need a tag for every piece of dialogue if there are only two people in a scene.
-If you follow the above tip, your readers will be able to follow who’s talking.
+If you follow the above tip, your readers will be able to follow who’s talking (more on writing realistic dialogue here).
 You should only go heavy on the dialogue tags if there are three or more people in a scene, because things could get hairy there.

 Follow the link to learn more about dialogue tags.
 Finally, another post about how to write dialogue.
-You can never be too careful or judicious with your dialogue tags.
+You can never be too careful or judicious with your dialogue tags or dialogue spacing.
 This is one thing that could either support your scenes beautifully or be completely distracting.

 Hire me for fiction editing.
 I will comment on all facets of your manuscript, including dialogue spacing.

 6 Replies to “Dialogue Spacing”

 Thanks for this reminder!
 I’m sure you will be putting notes like that on my critique if you haven’t already 🙂